All on 4 vs All on 6 vs All on 8

 You may be wondering, what is the difference between these three options.
 So we help make that clear.

-The “4, 6 and 8” represent the number of implants that will be placed into your jaw bone.
+The “4, 6 and 8” represent the number of implants that is be placed into your jaw bone.
 How to determine, which option is right for you?
 We in our center use cutting edge technology to collect the most accurate and precise detailed information about your jaw bone structure.
 The volume quality and quantity of your jawbone is determined through our 3-D(CBCT) scan imaging, and thoroughly studied by our implant system.

 Under which situation the bone quality become poor?

 - When you delay getting fixed teeth with implants, after you lost your teeth.
-When teeth is missing in your jaw bone, the bone lose stimulation due to lack of function slowly the bone gets resorbed and it becomes soft in nature with poor quality this is called disuse atrophy.
+When teeth is missing in your jaw bone, the bone loss stimulation due to lack of function slowly the bone gets resorbed and it becomes soft in nature with poor quality this is called disuse atrophy.

 - Ectodermal dysplasia – It is a congenital situation, in which permanent tooth buds are absent for an individuals.
 This leads to very thin and week jaw bone.